sparna-git/issn-jsonld-context/README.md

 nature exemple uses memberOf on classification information, but this is not in the AP table, not in the diagrams.
 The mapping table contains it, but with visible errors in the URIs.
 Should it be added to the AP ?

+--> remove from the examples and from the mapping

 ### Check dcam namespace: missing a final /

 ### Check bfmarc namespace: missing a final /

 ### Check namespace consistence m2100X vs m2100x : should use capital X

+### Nouvelle zone 857

+Pointe vers les archives électroniques

+### Missing schema:holdingArchive in table

 ## Problem notice Nature